NucleoidMC/nucleoid-docs/docs/build-rush/maps.md

   }
   ```
 - Your game configuration has an icon.
 - The build list is large enough, to counter the feeling of repetitiveness.
-Use the `#build_rush:generic` if you don't have enough builds.
+If you don't have enough builds, leave the builds empty for the game to use the `#build_rush:generic` tag.